-Excerpts are directly from the guide, with full permission from the author.
+Information below is directly from the Dahab Bouldering Guide, with full permission from the author.

 Waterfall sector is one of the best areas, with lots of varied climbs including the classic Holy Moses and the beautiful white granite waterfall boulder itself – get ready for comedy if you decide to climb it!

 The boulders are very concentrated.
 There is a good variety from highball slab to short and brutal overhangs.
 Top outs fairly tricky.

 Lower corridor sector is typical of Bir Wadi Qunai, with medium sized boulders laying on a sandy floor and sidewalls with equally good lines, as well as the occasional terrace with larger boulders overlooking the valley.
 Good mix of styles, mostly in the intermediate to hard grades: hard fingery sidewall climbs, huge roof climbs, overhangs and some exciting slabs.

 Upper Corridor sector is spread out so can feel a bit like no man’s land, but it is well worth stopping off at especially for any climbers in the 7a and above level.
 Overhanging walls with classic projects and excellent slabby and vertical climbs.

 The area finishing at the base of the big waterfall pictured is often overlooked on the way to or from larger sectors up on the next plateau, but there are great problems at most grades as well as shade relatively early in the afternoon.
 There is a decent amount of very easy problems, as well as some harder classics.